redhat-manufacturing/device-edge-workshops/exercises/rhde_aap_rhsi/provisioner/README.md

   ```

 ## Populating The Extra-Vars File
-Copy the example extra-vars file for your desired workshop from `provisioner/example-extra-vars/rhde_aap_ to the root of the project and modify accordingly.
+Copy the example extra-vars file for your desired workshop from `provisioner/example-extra-vars/rhde_aap_rhsi.yml` to the root of the project and modify according to the comments in the file.

 ## Creating an Inventory File
 You'll need an inventory file to tell ansible about the device that will be used as your Edge Management system.
 Create a file locally with the following information, substituting where necessary:

 ```yaml